 The .htpasswd created this way is placed on the same level as the .htaccess, usually the top directory level of the WordPress directory.

 In the .htaccess you now define that HTTP authentication should take place when accessing wp-login.php and create a link to .htpasswd via a code snippet.
 This way the server can access the previously specified credentials in the other file.
 How this works is explained here, for example.

 The .htaccess then specifies that authorization is required to access /wp-login.php, and where the server will find the appropriate credentials (namely in the .htpasswd).
 In addition, you prohibit access to the .htaccess, the .htpasswd and wp-config.php to ensure that no one but you can reconfigure your installation.

 Does it all seem rather cumbersome?
 It is.
 Moreover, this additional password protection may affect the compatibility of plugins.
 That's why I would always recommend two-factor authentication.
 This is quickly set up via a plugin and also provides even more protection against unauthorized intrusion.
 This is because the authentication codes are transmitted via an external system.

 "*" indicates required fields

 Ideally, you should protect your WP admin area in the most streamlined way possible.
-You should only install a large security plugin if you also configure and use its other functions sensibly.
-So if you're only concerned with hiding the WP admin, our advice is to go as lean as possible Plugin.
+You should only install a large security plugin if you also configure and use its other functions in a sensible way.
+So if you are only interested in hiding the WP admin, we advise you to use a lightweight plugin like WPS Hide Login.
 Anything else would be overkill.